-Every spring, Roosevelt College holds an academic honors recognition event to which high-achieving students are invited, and graduating seniors are encouraged to invite individual faculty as their guests.
+Every spring, Roosevelt College holds an academic honors and leadership recognition event, and graduating seniors are encouraged to invite individual faculty as their guests.

 Also each spring, UC San Diego’s chapter of the Phi Beta Kappa Society invites to membership seniors who have demonstrated outstanding academic achievement (3.65 GPA), breadth in their academic programs (including humanities, language, and quantitative methods), and good character, among other criteria.
 See also “Phi Beta Kappa.”